How we tested

 The Grater Good

 The more we considered it, the more we were drawn to the paddle grater.
 With its sharp, extra-large holes and whopping 22 square inches of inflexible stamped grating surface (the second biggest in the lineup), it whizzed through cheese, potatoes, and carrots faster than any other model, and its rubber-bottomed feet ensured that it stayed put at any angle—a boon for shorter testers, who appreciated the adjustable leverage point.
 Its bent legs hooked around the lip of large and medium bowls, and without the enclosed tower design we never had to worry about unloading shreds.
 Another big plus: Its flat design stored easily, even slipping into a jammed 3-inch-high kitchen drawer.
 We can’t use it for making fine wisps of ginger or Parmesan, but the rasp-style grater we already own fulfills those functions.
-At $35, our winning grater isn’t cheap, but we think its superior performance is worth every penny.
+At more than $30, our winning grater isn’t cheap, but we think its superior performance is worth every penny.
 In fact, it’s the only grater in our lineup that we highly recommend.

 We tested nine graters purchased online.